The classification of purely non-symplectic automorphisms of high order on K3 surfaces: Classification of non-symplectic automorphisms of high order

 \item For $(n,d)=(28,2^6),(12,1),(16,2^4),(20,2^4)$ we have

 \end{enumerate} \end{theorem}

-\begin{remark} In \cite{oguiso_machida} (1) is proven for $n=66,44,50$ and $40$ by a different method.
-By the classification in \cite{nikulin:2-reflective}, all other entries of Tables \ref{tbl:real_dets1} and \ref{tbl:real_dets2} have infinite automorphism group. \end{remark} Before proving the theorems we refine our terminology.\\ A $g$-lattice is a pair $(A,a)$, where $A$ is a lattice and $a\in O(A)$ an isometry.
-A morphism $\phi: (A,a) \rightarrow (B,a)$ of $g$-lattices is an isometry $\phi: A \rightarrow B$ such that $\phi \circ a =b \circ \phi$. \begin{definition} We call two primitive extensions of $g$-lattices
+\begin{remark} In \cite[Thm.
+1]{oguiso_machida} (1) is proven for $n=66,44,50$ and $40$ by a different method.
+All other entries of Tables \ref{tbl:real_dets1} and \ref{tbl:real_dets2} have infinite automorphism group.
+To see this, one checks if the N\'eron Severi lattice is $2$-reflective, which by definition means that the Weyl group is of finite index in its orthogonal group.
+One can look up the classification of $2$-reflective lattices in \cite[Prop 0.2.1, Thm 0.2.2]{nikulin:2-reflective}. \end{remark} Before proving the Theorems \ref{thm:pair_classification} and \ref{thm:pair_finite_aut} we refine our terminology.\\ A \emph{lattice with isometry} is a pair $(A,a)$, where $A$ is a lattice and $a\in O(A)$ an isometry.
+A morphism $\phi: (A,a) \rightarrow (B,b)$ of lattices with isometry is an isometry $\phi: A \rightarrow B$ such that $\phi \circ a =b \circ \phi$.
+A primitive extension of lattices with isometry is a morphism $\phi:(A,a)\oplus (B,b)\hookrightarrow (C,c)$ such that the embedding of $A$ is primitive and $\phi(B) = \phi(A)^\perp$.
+Note that since $\phi$ is a morphism, $a \oplus b = c|_{A\oplus B}$. \begin{definition} We call two primitive extensions of lattices with isometry

 isomorphic if there is a commutative diagram